 In June 2018, the University of California, San Francisco completed the sixth wave of the Cal MediConnect Rapid Cycle Polling Project.
 This survey included over 2,900 interviews with enrollees who were asked about their confidence and satisfaction with health care, as well as any problems encountered.
 Enrollees were also asked about their needs for and use of LTSS.
-The results of the sixth wave were released on October 3, 2018, and the full report for this wave, as well as the full report for previous waves, can be accessed online.15
+The results of the sixth wave were released on October 3, 2018.

 A summary of the findings show that Cal MediConnect enrollees' confidence in navigating their health care continues to increase.
-This increase shows a large majority of enrollees who express confidence that they know how to manage their health conditions (82 percent), how to get questions about their health needs answered (84 percent), and who to call if they have a health need or question (89 percent).
+This increase shows a large majority of enrollees who express confidence that they know how to manage their health conditions (82 percent), how to get guestions about their health needs answered (84 percent), and who to call if they have a health need or question (89 percent).
 In alignment with the first finding, enrollee satisfaction with their health care continues to increase, similar to the results in previous waves.
 In addition, enrollees were asked about the length of time they had been seeing their current personal doctor.
 Having a shorter (one year or less) relationship with a personal doctor could be interpreted as a sign of problems with continuity of care.
-The results of the sixth wave reflected that Cal MediConnect enrollees are reporting longer relationships with their personal doctor. which is a key indicator of the care continuum that is especially important when transitioning to managed care.
+The results of the sixth wave reflected that Cal MediConnect enrollees are reporting longer relationships with their personal doctor, which is a key indicator of the care continuum that is especially important when transitioning to managed care.
 Lastly, only a small percentage, between 10 and 16 percent of Cal MediConnect enrollees, reported that they encountered problems with their health service (e.g. misunderstandings about their health care services or coverage, doctor they had been seeing was no longer available through their plan).